 If you are a full-time employee, we expect that you devote your full professional effort to your position at TEACH Public Schools.
-If you wish to participate in outside work activities you are required to obtain written approval from the Director of Human Resources prior to starting those activities.
+If you wish to participate in outside work activities you are required to obtain written approval from the Human Resources Department prior to starting those activities.
 Approval will be granted unless the activity conflicts with TEACH Public School's interests.
 In general, outside work activities are not allowed when they: